jbandi/oldblog.jonasbandi.net/_posts/2016-10-01-myth-of-superset.md

 The problem seems to be ES2015 (or WebPack?) and TypeScript have their own module system, which is not completely interoperable.
 Whatever the technical details are, for me as a programmer this means that TypeScript is not a superset of JavaScript.
 Whenever I use a library that offers a modularized distribution like [lodash](https://www.npmjs.com/package/lodash), [ramda](https://www.npmjs.com/package/ramda) or [react-bootstrap](https://www.npmjs.com/package/react-bootstrap), I can't simply switch to TypeScript.

-One last difference I found ES2015 and TypeScript is regarding destructuring.
+There is yet another difference between ES2015 and TypeScript regarding destructuring.

 The following snippet is valid ES2015: